 Many parents worry about how they can share their child’s diagnosis with siblings.
 You will probably be worried about how they will react.
 You may want to protect them from the truth.
 You might not feel emotionally strong enough to say the words you need to, or worry about crying in front of your children.
 You may be concerned about using the right words to describe what is happening to their brother or sister.

 Being truthful may be difficult, but it can save a lot of pain and misunderstanding in the future.
 It also builds the trust between you and your children.

 You might not always know the answers to questions your children ask.
 But it’s ok to be honest and say you don’t know.

 There are lots of organisations and support available.
-To find out more you can call the Together for Short Lives family helpline on 0845 108 2201 or contact Sibs, a specialist organisation for people who grow up with a disabled or life-limited brother or sister.
+To find out more you can call the Together for Families helpline on 0808 8088 100 or contact Sibs, a specialist organisation for people who grow up with a disabled or life-limited brother or sister.

 If you are in touch with your local children’s hospice, you could talk to them about explaining things to your children.
 You could also talk to your GP or another professional who is supporting you.

 I feel like I’m constantly caring for my child.
 I think I really need a break from it all.
 Is there help out there?

 If your child has been diagnosed with a life-limiting or life-threatening condition, social services have a statutory responsibility to assess your needs and provide you with short breaks and care in the home as necessary.
 If you are the main carer, you also have the right to a carer’s assessment through social services.
 This assessment should result in tailor made solutions, including the provision of short breaks, to meet your need.